rakhatyeskenov/movie_app/README.md

 2) Kydyrmoldin Sultan

-This modules need to be installed: npm i react-router-dom
+This modules need to be installed:
+1) npm i react-router-dom

-npm install react-responsive-carousel
+2) npm install react-responsive-carousel

 Description:
--In the header you can go in different 6 pages
+1) In the header you can go in different 6 pages
--You can click on movie image and see card of this movie -API is takes from: https://api.themoviedb.org https://www.themoviedb.org/
+2) You can click on movie image and see card of this movie
+3) API is takes from: https://api.themoviedb.org
+https://www.themoviedb.org/